JCSDA/jedi-docs/docs/using/jedi_environment/cloud/singlenode.rst

 When you have completed these steps, you are ready to launch a single JEDI EC2 instance through the `EC2 Dashboard <https://console.aws.amazon.com/ec2>`_ on the AWS console.

-As part of this release, two Amazon Media Images (AMIs) are available that have the necessary `spack-stack-1.4.0` environment for `skylab-4.0.0` pre-installed.
-For more information on how to find these AMIs, refer to the `spack-stack documentation <https://spack-stack.readthedocs.io/en/1.4.0/PreConfiguredSites.html>`_.
+As part of this release, two Amazon Media Images (AMIs) are available that have the necessary `spack-stack-1.4.0` environment for `skylab-5.0.0` pre-installed.
+For more information on how to find these AMIs, refer to :doc:`Building and running SkyLab <../building_and_running/running_skylab>` in this documentation.

 .. _singlenode-launch: